awslabs/aws-virtual-application-management/docs/installationOverview.md

 ### Deployed via Interactive Deployment

 If you want to remove (un-deploy) the solution, run the following command.

-NOTE: This operation can not be undone.
+> **Note:** This operation can not be undone.
 Please make sure to un-deploy if you are absolutely sure that you no longer need the solution.
 You can recreate the solution after you remove it but you cannot get the previous solution deployment back once you remove it.